ocf/puppet/README.md

 ## Future improvements

-* Finish renaming and cleanup of OCF's modules
 * Trigger puppet runs automatically after production is updated
 * Better monitoring of puppet runs (e.g. to see when a server has not updated recently, which is a common problem on desktops)